ocf/puppet/README.md

 The puppetmaster has service CNAME `puppet`, so you can connect to it via `ssh puppet`.

-Each environment is just a copy of this git repository owned by the respective user.
-You should make your changes here and push them to GitHub to be deployed into production.
+You should make your changes in your puppet environment and test them before pushing them to GitHub to be deployed into production.

 If creating a new environment, you should either copy an existing environment, or clone the repo and remember to run `make vendor` to install all required